Battle of Mokra (1445): Background

-The battle
+Battle

 When the sultan had received the message, he gave command to Firuz Pasha a force of about 9,000 men.
 His task was to control Skanderbeg's movements and prevent him from moving into Macedonia.
 Firuz set out from Skopje planning to move quickly into Krujë and surprising the Albanians.
 A large number of soldiers advanced thinking that they were going to battle with Hunyadi, who was regathering his army.
 Firuz had heard that the Albanian army had disbanded for the time being, so he planned to move quickly around the Black Drin valley and through Prizren.
 These movements were picked up by Skanderbeg's scouts who moved to meet Firuz.
 Kastrioti awaited the Turkish army at a valley near Prizren, and only brought along his personal guard of 3,500 men, composed of 2,000 cavalry and 1,500 infantry, while sending the rest of his troops home.
 The Albanian troops were commanded to move into forest of Mokra inside of a thin valley of which they knew the terrain.
 The Turks entered the valley and could not find an easy way out since the Albanians had blocked most of the main trails.
 The Ottoman cavalry were allowed limited movement due to the woods and were assaulted by the Albanian infantry.
 The Ottoman force routed leaving behind 1,500 dead and 1,000 wounded men or stragglers that were imprisoned by the Albanians.
 Firuz Pasha died in the battle.